 - Add brown sugar and oil; mix well.

-- Mix in the bran and cinnamon and let stand for 10 minutes.
+- Mix in the bran, cinnamon and ginger.
+Let the mixture stand for 10 minutes.

 - Meanwhile, sift together the flour, bicarbonate of soda, cream of tartar and salt.

 - Add flour mixture to the bran mixture alternately with the buttermilk, stirring well between each addition.